christopher-siewert/christopher-siewert.github.io/_posts/2019-05-20-bitcoin-futures-arbitrage-part-3.md

 ## Exploratory Data Analysis

-Now I will do some exploratory data anlysis on the perpetual.
+Now we will do some exploratory data analysis on the perpetual.
 The relevant questions are: (1) how well does the perpetual track the index?
 (2) Is the perpetual price distributed randomly around the index or is it regularly higher or lower?
 (3) What amount of funding payments should one expect to pay if they hold perpetual contracts?

 ```python